WHAT’S THE BIG DEAL ABOUT HEAVEN?

 The first way in which the Bible uses the word heaven refers to the abode of God.

 Jesus taught us to pray to “our Father in heaven” (Matthew 6:9).
-Paul referred to it as the “third heaven” and seemed to use “Paradise” as a synonym for it (2 Corinthians 12:2, 4).
+Paul referred to it as the “third heaven” and used “Paradise” as a synonym for it (2 Corinthians 12:2, 4).
 Jesus Himself used the word “Paradise” when assuring the man, on the cross next to Him, of his post-mortem security (Luke 23:43).

 The second way the Bible uses the word heaven is to refer to the natural universe surrounding the earth.